razzivofficial/golden_sparrow/README.md

 ➜ Checkout Process with Payment System: A secure and user-friendly checkout process is provided, allowing users to enter shipping details, select payment methods, and place their orders.
 The application integrates a payment system for processing transactions securely.

+➜ Address Finder by Pincode: Users can easily find their shipping address by entering their pincode.
+The application fetches the relevant address details associated with the pincode, streamlining the checkout process and providing a convenient user experience.

 ➜ User Authentication: The application offers user registration and login functionality, providing a personalized experience for each user.

 ➜ User Profile: Registered users can access their profiles, view their order history, update personal information, and manage their wishlist.